finiam/rails-starter/README.md

 Administrate is also installed, allowing users with the admin role to create accounts, as user registrations are disabled by default.
 The admin dashboard is present at `/admin`.

+We don't include CORS configuration as this starter is to be used on a single domain.
+If you need to enable CORS please install and configure the `rack-cors` gem.
+Even with the default restrictive behavior from Rails you can still make server-to-server requests, and most native mobile apps can still make requests (webview technologies like Ionic and PhoneGap will need CORS).

 ## Testing